lucarin91/WS-seminar/slides.md

-# Session/Cookies issue
+# Session limitation
-- centralise information
+- Centralize information

-- memory and cpu overhead
+- Memory and cpu overhead

-- problems with Cross Domain and CORS (Cross-origin resource sharing)
+- Can't work with Cross Domain and CORS (Cross-origin resource sharing)

-- simple authentication flow
+- Simple authentication flow

 # Tokens
-It is an object contained the security credential to a login session
+It is a string that contain security credential to a login session.

-It can be of two type:
+It can be of two types:
 - self-contained token
 - opaque token